 Tip#1: In order to achieve a creamy mushroom risotto, you need to use short-grain rice.

 Arborio rice is a popular one.
 (If you recall, this is the rice I used to make Creamy Rice Pudding).
 Other kinds of rice that are appropriate include vialone nano and carnaroli.

 Tip#2: When making your soffritto, sauté your vegetables (in this case the onions, celery and mushrooms) over medium heat until translucent.

 Tip#3: Toast the short grains for a few minutes in the oil before adding the liquids.

 This will enable each cup of uncooked rice to absorb up to 4 cups of hot broth.
-There are some recipes which will use butter as their source of fat; others will use a combination of oil and butter.
-I like using olive oil – it minimizes the amount of saturated fats in the recipe.
+There are some recipes that will use butter as their source of fat; others will use a combination of oil and butter.
+I like using olive oil – it minimizes the number of saturated fats in the recipe.
 As usual, feel free to experiment!
 Do what you like best.

 Tip#4: Add HOT broth to the rice.
 This allows for the rice to release its starch slowly, consequently allowing the rice to cook evenly.